 Ontario Secondary School Diploma (OSSD) Requirements

-Students enrolled at the ILC can accumulate credits toward an Ontario Secondary School Diploma (OSSD) just like students at any Ontario high school.
+The ILC is a Ministry of Education-approved high school.
+You can accumulate credits towards an Ontario Secondary School Diploma (OSSD), just like students at any Ontario high school.

 The credits needed for graduation with an OSSD are different depending on when a student first enrolled in high school.
 But all diplomas require that students have a minimum amount of study in English, Mathematics, Science and other subject areas.
-Adult students may be able to receive credits for courses and training programs they took outside secondary school.
+Adult students (18 and over) may be able to receive credits for courses and training programs they took outside of secondary school.

-Students over 18 may be able to get credit for learning outside of Ontario high schools.
-They may be eligible for either maturity and equivalent credits or for Prior Learning Assessment (PLAR) for mature students.
+Get the credit you deserve.
+Students over 18 may be able to get a maximum of 12 credits for learning outside of Ontario high schools.
+You may be eligible for either maturity equivalent credits, or for Prior Learning Assessment (PLAR).

-Adults who want a High School Equivalency Certificate may want to write the GED Tests.
-GED tests are for people 18 or older who have been out of school for more than one year.
-Learn more about GED Testing.
+Adults who want a High School Equivalency Certificate may want to write the GED Test.
+The GED test is for people 18 or older who have been out of school for more than one year.

 If you need assistance deciding which requirements apply to you or which courses you need for your diploma, please contact ILC learner services.